 I have just finished preparing a four-day feast for my family, and now the farmhouse kitchen is somewhat tidy.
 I still have tins of shortbread cookies and five types of cakes strategically placed and easy to reach.
-I wanted to write a few kitchen resolutions for 2015.
+I wanted to write a few kitchen resolutions for next year.
 As someone who spends most of her time in the kitchen, I’d like to share some of my resolutions.
-My goal for 2015 is to continue sharing my passion and knowledge.
+My goal for the new year is to continue sharing my passion and knowledge.
 I want to give back.
 My dream of starting a community kitchen and studio was dashed by fraud; however, I will continue to work towards that dream.

 You may have your own resolution – please share them with me.
 I love connecting with people through food.